Hans Baumann (writer): Biography

 Born in Amberg, Bavaria, in 1914 into a military family, Baumann was a German nationalist.
 He belonged to the Catholic organization "New Germany".
 He started writing songs and poems when he was still an adolescent (e.g. "Macht keinen Lärm", 1933).
 In 1934 he was noticed by the Hitler Youth leadership and invited to Berlin to work as a songwriter, author and journalist.

 In 1935, Baumann applied for membership in SS-Sturm 11/75.
 He joined the NSDAP in 1933.
 Then, he served two years in the Wehrmacht.

 In the 1930s he wrote numerous poems, ballads and songs with various themes, both political and romantic.
-Some of his songs, such as his famous 1932 Es zittern die morschen Knochen ("The frail bones tremble", especially known for the line changed, "Denn heute da hört uns Deutschland/Und morgen die ganze Welt", in English "For today Germany hears us/But tomorrow the whole world shall", where da hört was frequently replaced by gehört, "belongs to") which became the official marching song of the Reichsarbeitsdienst in 1935, were enormously popular within the National Socialist movement, and are naturally no longer accepted today.
-Others, like the ballad "Hohe Nacht der klaren Sterne", were of less Nazi content and are to some degree still sung today.
+Some of his songs, such as his famous 1932 Es zittern die morschen Knochen ("The frail bones tremble", especially known for the line changed, "Denn heute da hört uns Deutschland/Und morgen die ganze Welt", in English "For today Germany hears us/But tomorrow the whole world shall", where da hört was frequently replaced by gehört, "belongs to") which became the official marching song of the Reichsarbeitsdienst in 1935, were enormously popular within the Nazi movement, but are since the fall of Nazi Germany no longer accepted.
+Others, like the ballad Hohe Nacht der klaren Sterne, included less Nazi content and are to some degree still sung today (though that, too, is problematic especially in that it intended to be a replacement for Christmas carols purposely void of any specifically religious themes).
 The song collections Unser Trommelbube, Wir zünden das Feuer, Der helle Tag and others date from that period.

 In September 1938, when Baumann visited Passau, the Donau-Zeitung informed its readers that Baumann was on his way to Bulgaria.
 The newspaper also announced Baumann's latest contribution to Bayerische Ostmark, where he praised Passau.

 In February 1939, Baumann returned to Veste Oberhaus at Passau, where he recited from his new play Rüdiger von Bechelaren.
 In July 1940, the play was performed there for the second time.